mthorning/matt-thorning.dev/src/pages/2019-02-03-promises/index.md

 runTest('one') // Result: three two one, Time: 6.003 seconds
 runTest('two') // Result: three two one, Time: 6.004 seconds
 ```
-So you can see that both of our functions took 6 seconds to run, this is the sum of the delays that we set due to waiting for the response each time.
-We hae written our functions synchronously; each line is executed in order and will wait for its turn to run.
+So you can see that both of our functions took six seconds to run, this is because we have written our code synchronously; each line is executed in order and will wait for the previous lines to complete before running itself.
 We can instead play to JavaScript's strengths and write our code asynchronously.
 We'll add a third test to our `testCases` object:
 ```javascript
 three() {
     return new Promise(resolve => {